Building Redox

 • ./build.sh -f config/aarch64/desktop.toml qemu - Run make for an ARM64 (AArch64) CPU architecture, using the desktop configuration, config/aarch64/desktop.toml.
 The resulting image is build/aarch64/desktop/harddrive.img, which is then run in the emulator QEMU.

 If you use build.sh, it's recommended that you do so consistently, as make will not be aware of which version of the system you previously built with build.sh.
-Details of build.sh and other settings are described in Configuration Settings.
+Details of build.sh and other settings are described in the Configuration Settings page.